Jokelab/Assertive.Docs/Getting started.md

 //here we set the id of the person we want to get
 $id = 1;
 ```
-- Next, add code that peforms an HTTP GET request and stores the response in a variable called $person
+- Next, add code that peforms an HTTP GET request and stores the response in a variable called `$person`.

 ```assertive
 //perform GET request
 $person = GET "{% raw %}{{ $host }}{% endraw %}/people/{% raw %}{{ $id }}{% endraw %}";